 Best Power Tool Starter Kit

-Your first power tool purchase locks you into a battery platform that will likely grow with you for years, so choosing wisely matters.
-The major cordless platforms (DeWalt 20V MAX, Milwaukee M18, Makita 18V LXT, and Ryobi ONE+ 18V) each offer dozens of tools that share batteries, creating an ecosystem similar to choosing between iPhone and Android.
-We compared starter kits on power, build quality, battery value, and platform depth.
-For most DIY homeowners, a cordless drill/driver is the essential first purchase.
-The BLACK+DECKER 20V MAX kit is the budget entry point, perfectly adequate for hanging shelves, assembling furniture, and basic repairs.
-The DeWalt 20V MAX drill kit steps up to contractor-grade quality with a brushless motor that delivers more torque and longer battery life.
-If you know you will expand, a two-tool combo kit with a drill and impact driver offers the best value.
-The Milwaukee M12 FUEL combo kit is our pick for serious DIYers who want compact, professional-grade tools without the bulk and weight of full-size 18V platforms.
-The 12V tools handle 90% of home tasks while being noticeably easier to use overhead or in tight spaces.
-Pair any drill with a quality tape measure and a set of driver bits to handle most household projects immediately.
+Your first power tool purchase locks you into a battery platform that'll probably grow with you for years, so it's worth choosing carefully.
+The major cordless platforms -- DeWalt 20V MAX, Milwaukee M18, Makita 18V LXT, and Ryobi ONE+ 18V -- each have dozens of tools sharing the same batteries.
+It's kind of like choosing between iPhone and Android.
+We compared starter kits on power, build quality, battery value, and how deep each platform goes.
+For most DIY homeowners, a cordless drill/driver is the essential first buy.
+The BLACK+DECKER 20V MAX kit is the budget entry point -- perfectly fine for hanging shelves, assembling furniture, and basic repairs.
+The DeWalt 20V MAX drill kit steps up to contractor-grade with a brushless motor that delivers more torque and longer battery life.
+If you know you'll be expanding, a two-tool combo with a drill and impact driver is the best value.
+The Milwaukee M12 FUEL combo is our pick for serious DIYers who want professional-grade tools without the bulk of full-size 18V platforms.
+The 12V tools handle 90% of home tasks and they're noticeably easier to use overhead or in tight spaces.
+Pair any drill with a quality tape measure and a set of driver bits and you're ready for most household projects.

 Quick Comparison